Skip Navigation

 Employee Appreciation Day - Importance of a thank you

-Posted by Justine Woolf on 04 July 2024
+Posted on 04 July 2024 by Justine Woolf

 Recognition is one of those areas of reward that we all think is quite easy to do.
 Put in place a formal company scheme, give it a cheesy name and Bob’s your uncle – we have recognition!
 The reality is that while formal schemes do work, and I have seen them work very well, my experience is that formal company recognition schemes are the icing on the cake.
 Outside of pay and bonus awards, it’s at the individual and team level where the greatest impact of non-financial recognition can be made on a daily basis.